Wyoming Big Horn Mountain Riding Guest Ranch

 This is BIG country, and The Hideout Lodge & Guest Ranch is a riding guest ranch with great horses for all levels of riders.
-We own most of our horses and take excellent care of them.
-Along with Quarter Horses and Paints, we also have a growing number of well-trained Mustangs for our guests to ride.
+Our herd is compiled of Quarter Horses and a growing number of well-trained Mustangs for our guests to ride.

-We have access to approximately 650,000 acres of private and public land to ride and enjoy.
-This diverse land offers a seldom seen variety of scenery and terrain due to the many exposed geological formations, some of which are over 2.5 billion years old.
+Depending on the season, we have access to approximately 650,000 acres of private and public land to ride and enjoy.
+This diverse land offers a seldom seen variety of scenery and terrain due to the many exposed geologic formations, some of which are over 2.5 billion years old.

 A Unique Diversity of Scenery – A Trail Riding Paradise

-Mountain Pastures, Alpine Meadows: You will see a variety of terrain above 7,500 feet riding through sage brush and high grasses imagining you are one of the cowboys in the movie Open Range or Lonesome Dove.
+You will see a variety of terrain above 7,500 feet riding through sage brush and high grasses imagining you are one of the cowboys in the movie Open Range or Lonesome Dove.
+We typically start riding these areas early Summer.

-High Mountain Alpine Country: Elevations in these high-altitude areas range from 8,500 to 13,200 feet.
-The High country offers alpine forests, mountain lakes, streams and granite rock formations.
-Area’s above 8,000 feet are usually snow covered from the end of September to mid-June depending on weather conditions
+Elevations in these high-altitude areas range up to 10,000 feet.
+The High country offers alpine forests, mountain lakes, streams, and granite rock formations.
+Area’s above 8,000 feet are usually snow covered from the end of September to mid-June depending on weather conditions.
+Most seasons we start riding in these areas by the end of June.

-Devil’s Leap: This ride features undulating red clay hills capped by wild grasses, sage and cactus.
+This ride features undulating red clay hills capped by wild grasses, sage and cacti.
 This intermediate ride culminates in a breathtaking vista from atop the famed Devil’s Leap, which drops 800 feet beneath you.
-Dare to take a look over the edge…

-Willet Lake: A breathtaking high-altitude full-day day ride in The Big Horn National Forest which takes you through open alpine meadows and pine forests to a picturesque mountain lake surrounded by a gorgeous alpine meadow.
-This is a ride you will not want to miss.
+A breathtaking high-altitude full-day day ride in The Big Horn National Forest which takes you through open alpine meadows and pine forests to a picturesque mountain lake surrounded by a gorgeous alpine meadow.
+During most seasons we only start riding this area early July through late September.

-The Painted Hills: This half-day ride wanders among mounds the Indians called The Painted Hills, which are hills wwith beautiful colors due to the vibrant, ancient minerals mixed with Bentonite.
+This half-day ride wanders among mounds the Indians called The Painted Hills, which are hills with beautiful colors due to the vibrant, ancient minerals mixed with Bentonite.
 We reach these hills riding through the sage brush and grass prairies in the valley.
 Photographers LOVE this area.

 The Sedona Ride: This area near Trapper Creek Ranch, offers a ride which feels like you are in the red desert of Arizona due to the red, exposed Chugwater formations and half-desert prairies – cactus, coyotes and rattle snakes included.